11 Reasons To Visit Azerbaijan Now: The Country Everyone’s About to Discover

 In our experience, you will find prices lower than in most Western European countries.
 Away from tourist hubs, you will find good value for money in accommodation, food, and transport.
 Note: Hotel costs in the capital spike when major events are on like the F1 racing event each September.

+When we travel to Azerbaijan, we prefer to stay at smaller boutique hotels in Baku and elsewhere in the country.
 These fall into the mid-price range and are usually quite atmospheric in great locations.
 In our experience, it’s well worth paying a little more to stay in an authentic ancient Caravanserai in Sheki!

-Eating out is very affordable if you choose local restaurants and the quality of food throughout Azerbaijan is fantastic.
-Check out local markets for delicious nuts, dried fruits, and cheap seasonal produce.
+Eating out is very affordable if you choose local restaurants and the quality of food throughout Azerbaijan is fantastic.ย Check out local markets for delicious nuts, dried fruits, and cheap seasonal produce.

 If you decide to use a tour company, it may be a little more expensive than driving yourself around, but it will be more relaxing if your time is limited.

-In our experience living here, yes.
-Azeri culture is very family-orientated, inclusive, and respectful of others.
-It is more likely you will face issues from other foreign travelers than locals during your travels around Azerbaijan.
+In our experience living here, yes.ย Azeri culture is very family-orientated, inclusive, and respectful of others.ย It is more likely you will face issues from other foreign travelers than locals during your travels around Azerbaijan.

 Although it’s fine to wear shorts and T-shirts around Baku, we suggest being a little more conservative in rural areas and around culturally important sites.
 If you plan to enter a mosque, bring a scarf to cover your head and wear below-the-knee/shoulder clothing.

-It depends on your nationality.
+It depends on your nationality.ย

 For visitors from the USA, Canada, Australia, and the UK for example, an e-visa is required.
-Apply at least 3 days before you plan to arrive (preferably a week or so in advance ) using the Azerbaijan Government E-Visa Application WebSite.
+Apply at least 3 days before you plan to arrive (preferably a week or so in advance ) using the Azerbaijan Government E-Visa Application WebSite.ย

 The E-Visa is valid for 90 days from the date of issue and currently costs USD 20 plus a $5 service fee.
 You can pay via a credit card.